 Renewlogy was founded at MIT in 2011, with the vision to be a technology leader in developing solutions to landfill-bound waste.

-Through their proprietary chemical recycling process, which allows them to reverse plastic back into its basic molecular structure, they convert non-recycled plastic waste into new valuable products such as high-value fuels which are low in sulfur and produce zero emissions.
+Through their proprietary chemical recycling process, which allows them to reverse plastic back into its basic molecular structure, they convert non-recycled plastic waste into new valuable products such as high-value fuels and petrochemical products which are low in sulfur and produce zero toxic emissions.
 At present, it costs roughly $30 to make one barrel of this fuel.
-They have set up a demonstration facility in Salt Lake City which is operating continuously on a commercial scale.
-They have planned their next facility in Canada.
+They have set up a demonstration facility in Salt Lake City and a commercial scale facility in Canada, with another facility planned for Phoenix.

-Renewlogy has also developed a small-scale system of the same technology which can be deployed on boats.
-Beach plastic is directly used as raw materials to make fuel on board.
-Renewlogy has partnered with non-profit Plastic Ocean Project, to use this technology to prevent plastic from entering the oceans.
+Renewlogy has also developed a small-scale system of the same technology which can be deployed for ocean and river plastics.
+Renewlogy has partnered with non-profit Plastic Ocean Project and Renew Oceans, to use this technology to prevent plastic from entering the oceans.
 Onsite collection of plastic and processing cuts waste transport costs and emissions further.
+The project with Renew Oceans is supported by the Alliance to End Plastic Waste.

-The company has been selected by The Sustainable Packaging Coalition and The Center for the Circular Economy at Closed Loop Partners among five entrepreneurs and startups that are capable of successfully recovering multi-material flexible packaging waste for new uses.
+The company is the recipient of numerous awards and has been selected by The Sustainable Packaging Coalition and The Center for the Circular Economy at Closed Loop Partners among five entrepreneurs and startups that are capable of successfully recovering multi-material flexible packaging waste for new uses.